 - 8 points in 36 months

-A suspended license will result in dramatically higher insurance rates and may make it difficult to even find a policy.
+A suspended license will result in dramatically higher insurance rates and may make it difficult to find a policy.

-How to get points removed from license?
+How to get points removed from your license

 Once again, the answer varies by state.
 Here are a few tips for getting points removed from your DMV record: